 - African black ducks

 - Cassin’s grey flycatchers

 Best time to visit Bwindi

 You can go gorilla trekking any time of the year, as mountain gorillas don’t migrate, hibernate or anything of that sort.
 That said, gorilla trekking in the wet season is a very muddy and slippery experience, so maybe don’t go then.
 The best times of year to head to Bwindi National Park for gorilla trekking are therefore the two dry seasons.
 These are mid December to early February, and June to September.
 The word dry is fairly relative, as Uganda straddles the Equator, so there’s rain all year round.

 The best time of year to visit Bwindi National Park is December to February or June to September.

-There are dozens of establishments within Bwindi National Park offering accommodation, not to mention those a little ways outside of the park’s boundaries.
+There are dozens of establishments within Bwindi offering accommodation, not to mention those only a little ways outside of the park’s boundaries.
 The park sector with the highest number of options is Buhoma.
-Fortunately accommodation within Bwindi National Park caters for the budget traveller as well as those looking for something more luxurious.
+Fortunately accommodation within Bwindi Impenetrable National Park caters for the budget traveller as well as those looking for something more luxurious.